qwertie/home/misc/Atlas-Shrugged-summary.md

 > He did not answer for a moment, and then he asked, "What would you say if I asked you to marry me?"

 > [...]
-Then this was the way they reached their first kiss— with tears running down her face, tears unshed at the party, tears of shock, of happiness, of thinking that this should be happiness, and of a low, desolate voice telling her that this was not the way she would have wanted it to happen.
+Then this was the way they reached their first kiss — with tears running down her face, tears unshed at the party, tears of shock, of happiness, of thinking that this should be happiness, and of a low, desolate voice telling her that this was not the way she would have wanted it to happen.

 At the wedding, Jim Taggart and all his Washington-friendly friends are networking.
 Someone tells him Mr. Mouch couldn't come: